forhadulislam/letterize.js/README.md

-## Letterize.js, a lightweight Javascript library for Web Typography
+## Letterize.js is a lightweight Javascript library for Typography
 letterize.js is a lightweight and pure JavaScript library for manipulating characters and words.
 It is written in pure JavaScript and has no dependency at all which makes it a perfect choice for designers and developers.